tasneem-m-selim/GNN_CoRA/README.md

 Participants must work with the provided files

 Replacing the data with the original Cora dataset is not allowed

-This design choice ensures a fair comparison between methods and evaluates the ability of models to generalize under noisy and imperfect real-world conditions.

 ## 📊 Dataset Details